 It is imperative to investigate what security measures were in place and whether they were commensurate with the known risks for criminal activity.
 Security measures include and range from locks and alarms at a hotel or business located in a commercial building, to security cameras, staff including security guards along with nighttime patrols and surveillance, fencing, security access cards and many others.

 When selecting a negligent security attorney, it is vital that the lawyer or law firm has the experience and financial resources available to level the playing field against larger corporations.
-At Dolman Law Group, we have successfully handled inadequate security and premises liability cases in multiple Florida jurisdictions.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we have successfully handled inadequate security and premises liability cases in multiple Florida jurisdictions.

 This is a tricky question based on the infinite number of variables involved in determining the value of an injury notwithstanding liability.
 Factors involved in valuing a claim include lost wages, medical bills, projected future medical bills, and pain and suffering among many.